MicrosoftDocs/win32/desktop-src/AD/creating-a-query-filter.md

-where "<attribute&gt;" is the **lDAPDisplayName** of the attribute to evaluate, "<value&gt;" is the value to compare against, and "<operator&gt;" is one of the following comparison operators.
+where "<attribute>" is the **lDAPDisplayName** of the attribute to evaluate, "<value>" is the value to compare against, and "<operator>" is one of the following comparison operators.